tweag/cooked-validators/README.md

 ### __IMPORTANT:__ Configure your nix cache!

 Plutus uses a custom GHC version.
-To avoid having to build this GHC, make sure you set up the IOHK binary nix cache as instructed [here](https://github.com/input-output-hk/plutus#iohk-binary-cache).
+To avoid having to build this GHC, make sure you set up the IOG binary nix cache as instructed [here](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html#setting-up-the-binary-cache).

 ### Seamless Integration with `direnv`